Eritrea /

 Thousands of Italians emigrated to the city that earned the nickname of little Rome, according to UNESCO "the most sophisticated town in all of Africa."
 All this coinciding with a stage of artistic, design and architectural emergence in Europe with all the interpretations of Modernism: Futurism, Rationalism, Novecento and Art Déco.

-Do you want to know the architecture of Asmara?
+Do you want to know the Modernist architecture of Asmara (Eritrea)?

-Discover its exceptional heritage together with the ethno-photographer Aníbal Bueno on our next trip to Eritrea from 26 of July to 3 of August 2023.
+Discover Modernist architecture of Asmara together with the ethno-photographer Aníbal Bueno on our next trip to Eritrea from 26 of July to 3 of August 2023.
 Click here for more details of the trip.

 From 1935 to 1941 thousands of buildings rose in Asmara.
 Italian architects saw an infinite proving ground in that city, not yet formed: airplane-shaped refueling stations, cinemas with strange period plasterwork, interior designs finished in wood, ultramodern factories, Art Deco hotels, and government buildings with monumental designs.